 Cohen Milstein played a key role working alongside the Attorneys General of Maryland and the District of Columbia, Citizens for Responsibility and Ethics in Washington (CREW), and restaurant and hotel plaintiffs in two high-profile lawsuits against President Donald J. Trump, alleging that the President is violating the U.S. Constitution’s Emoluments Clauses, which prohibit a sitting President of the United States from accepting payments and other things of value from foreign and domestic governments, including payments from government officials patronizing his hotels and restaurants.

-In both lawsuits, Cohen Milstein is playing a key role, including developing evidence and arguments to demonstrate that the plaintiffs have competitor standing.
-Cohen Milstein, along with industry experts, the team led the effort to analyze and present evidence of competition between hotels and restaurants owned by President Trump and hotels and restaurants owned by the plaintiffs.
+In both lawsuits, Cohen Milstein developed arguments and expert evidence on the key issue of competitor standing.
+Working with industry experts, the team led the effort to analyze and present evidence of competition between hotels and restaurants owned by President Trump and hotels, event spaces, and restaurants owned by the plaintiffs.

-On December 21, 2017, U.S. District Judge George B. Daniels dismissed this lawsuit, holding that plaintiffs lacked standing.
+On December 21, 2017, U.S. District Judge George B. Daniels dismissed this lawsuit, holding, among other things, that plaintiffs lacked standing.
 On April 24, 2018, CREW and the other plaintiffs appealed Judge Daniels’ ruling.